WCSCourses/NGS_Bio_Africa/Modules/Module_7_RNA_Seq_Human/practical/README.md

 Prostate cancer incidence and the risk of dying from the disease is higher in **African American (AA)** men compared to **European American (EA)** men (<a href="https://cancerprogressreport.aacr.org/disparities/">American Cancer Association for Cancer Research AACR Cancer Disparities Report 2020</a>).
 These disparities are thought to be caused by a complex interplay between environmental and lifestyle factors as well as biological factors related to ancestry genetics.
 The molecular basis for these disparities is not well understood.

-Working through this tutorial, you will analyse RNA-sequencing data from high grade prostate can- cer and matched noncancer adjacent tissue samples from a cohort of ethnically diverse men (AAs and EAs) to investigate the molecular differences between these groups.
+Working through this tutorial, you will analyse RNA-sequencing data from high grade prostate cancer and matched noncancer adjacent tissue samples from a cohort of ethnically diverse men (AAs and EAs) to investigate the molecular differences between these groups.
 The dataset you will be using for this tutorial have been taken from the following publication:
-> **Exogenous IL-6 induces mRNA splice variant MBD2_v2 to promote stemness in TP53 wild-type, African American PCa cells.** Teslow, E. A., Bao, B., Dyson, G., Leg- endre, C., Mitrea, C., Sakr, W., Carpten, J. D., Powell, I., & Bollig-Fischer, A. (2018).
+> **Exogenous IL-6 induces mRNA splice variant MBD2_v2 to promote stemness in TP53 wild-type, African American PCa cells.** Teslow, E. A., Bao, B., Dyson, G., Legendre, C., Mitrea, C., Sakr, W., Carpten, J. D., Powell, I., & Bollig-Fischer, A. (2018).
 Molecular oncology, 12(7), 1138–1152. <a href="https://doi.org/10.1002/1878-0261.12316">https://doi.org/10.1002/1878-0261.12316</a>

 This published dataset is publicly available from the Gene Expression Omnibus Database (Accession Number: <a href="https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE104131">GSE104131</a>) and has been modified and adapted for use in these education materials.